Complexity and scaling in quantum quench in $1+1$ dimensional fermionic field theories: Scaling of Complexity

+where the 1st and the 2nd terms are the adiabatic approximation of $|\theta|$ for $k> k_c$, and the 3rd term is the response of the system at a constant mass equal to the Kibble-Zurek mass $m_{KZ}$ when adiabaticity breaks down.
+Under the condition $J \delta t \gg 1/b$, we can simplify the complexity and determine the leading and subleading term of it:

 Numerically we can find that leading term is 0.207762 when $b=0.1$, which is close to the curve fitting result of exact $\mathcal{C}^{(1)}(0)$, $P'=0.207605$ (yellow fitting in Fig. \ref{f9}).
-Therefore, in slow quench part, circuit complexity follows the expectation of KZ.
+Therefore, in the slow quench regime, circuit complexity follows the expectation of KZ.